aaltotennis/web/src/join.md

 ## Membership benefits

-    Possibility to play league tennis in the teams of Aalto Tennis and take part in national tennis tournaments (these also requires registration to the Finnish Tennis Association)
+- Possibility to play league tennis in the teams of Aalto Tennis and take part in national tennis tournaments (this also requires registration to the Finnish Tennis Association)
-    Take part in events organized by Aalto Tennis
+- Take part in events organized by Aalto Tennis

 **Membership fee**: